 Our credit ratings are periodically reviewed by rating agencies.
-In April 2020, Moody's reaffirmed the Company's issuer corporate family rating of Ba3 but changed its outlook for the Company to negative from stable.
-In November 2020, Moody's reaffirmed the Company's issuer corporate family rating of Ba3 and changed its outlook for the Company to stable from negative.
-In December 2020, Standard & Poor's reaffirmed the Company's corporate credit rating of BB- and revised its outlook for the Company to positive from stable.
+In November 2021, Moody's reaffirmed the Company's issuer corporate family rating of Ba3 and changed its outlook for the Company to positive from stable.
+In December 2021, Standard & Poor's reaffirmed the Company's corporate credit rating of BB- and the Company's positive outlook.
 These ratings and our current credit condition affect, among other things, our ability to access new capital.
 Negative changes to these ratings may result in more stringent covenants and higher interest rates under the terms of any new debt.
 Our credit ratings could be lowered or rating agencies could issue adverse commentaries in the future, which could have a material adverse effect on our business, financial condition, results of operations, and liquidity.
-In particular, a weakening of our financial condition, including any further increase in our leverage or decrease in our profitability or cash flows, could adversely affect our ability to obtain necessary funds, could result in a credit rating downgrade or change in outlook, or could otherwise increase our cost of borrowing.
+In particular, a weakening of our financial condition, including an increase in our leverage or decrease in our profitability or cash flows, could adversely affect our ability to obtain necessary funds, result in a credit rating downgrade or change in outlook, or otherwise increase our cost of borrowing.